emitanaka/AASC2020/content/news/2020-01-20-invited-speaker-a-prof-emyln-williams.md

 Biometric Society and has been an Associate Editor for the Australian and New Zealand Journal of Statistics and Biometrics.
 He is currently a coeditor of the JABES special issue &quot;Recent advances in design and analysis of experiments and observational studies in agriculture&quot;.

+### Talk Overview:

+CycDesigN version 7.0 (CD7) has extensive features for the design of field and glasshouse experiments, including plant phenotyping.
+This talk will focus on the substantial new facilities available in CD7, in particular neighbour balance and evenness of distribution (NB &amp; ED) designs as applied to resolvable, non-resolvable, single and multi-location partially replicated designs.
+A number of examples will be presented.

+Piepho, H.-P., Michel, V. &amp; Williams, E.R.
+(2018).
+Neighbour balance and evenness of distribution of treatment replications in row-column designs.
+Biometrical Journal 60, 1172-1189.